Barron Saddle – Mt Brewster: New Climbs

 Grade 2

-Climb the steepening couloir from the head of Ahuriri /Hunter col. The route is 350m of mostly easy angled terrain with a 50-60 degree section near top before gaining the chossy ridge 50m east of the summit.
+The big south face contains a lot of features.
+Climb the steepening couloir from the head of Ahuriri /Hunter col. The route is 350m of mostly easy-angled terrain with a section of 50-60 degrees near top before the chossy ridge is gained 50m east of Peak 2414 metres.

 Tony Clarke, Andrew Somervell, November 2008